SlavenKrainovic/my-app/README.md

 - Configure wheel and tire parameters
 - Visualize speed vs RPM for each gear with a modern chart
 - Responsive, accessible, and clean UI
+- Choose which final drive (1 or 2) is used for each gear using the "Final Drive Switch" section.

 ## Getting Started